After reading this chapter, the pharmacy student, community practice resident, or pharmacist should be able to:

 The Impact of Nicotine Use

 Approximately 8.6 million people in the United States have at least one serious smoking-related illness.2 Smokers most often die from lung cancer, but the second and third most likely cause of death for smokers is chronic obstructive pulmonary disease (COPD) and coronary artery disease (CAD), respectively.
 Smokers should be aware of the variety of cancers that can be caused by smoking.
-For example, cancer of the larynx, lip, tongue, esophagus, bladder, pancreas, kidney, cervix, and uterus are all associated with smoking.2 Smoking increases the risk of death from ...
+For example, cancer of the larynx, lip, tongue, esophagus, bladder, pancreas, kidney, cervix, and uterus are all associated with smoking.2 Smoking increases the risk of death ...